8 UFC Fighters Sponsored By Monster Energy

 Some UFC fighters hate Monster and other sponsors because they often have to jump through various hoops to represent the brand during fight nights.
 They are required to hold up a Monster can or wear a t-shirt to get their sponsorship bonus.

-That’s the full list of UFC fighters sponsored by Monster Energy, both past and present!
-Sponsorships in this game are all too common due to the needs of fighters’ expensive training camps and the fact that these brands can offer serious dough just for a shoutout and an Instagram here and there.
+Sponsorships in this game are all too familiar due to the needs of fighters’ expensive training camps and the fact that these brands can offer serious dough just for a shoutout and an Instagram here and there.

 Leave a Comment